 '''

 [app:main]

-'''

-'''

-. . .
+....

 required to enable the observer

 the DSN provided by Sentry for your project

 sentry.dsn = https://decaf:face@sentry.local/123

-optional: string to identify this client installation

-sentry.site = my site

 optional: the environment this application is running in

 sentry.environment = staging

-optional: comma-delimited list of module prefixes to ignore when

-determining where an error came from

-sentry.exclude_paths = foo, bar

-optional: comma-delimited list of module prefixes to include for

-consideration when drilling down into an exception

-sentry.include_paths = foo, bar

-optional: comma-delimited list of fully qualified names of exception

-classes (potentially with globs) to not report.

-sentry.iqnore_exceptions = my_service.UninterestingException

 optional: percent chance that a given error will be reported

 (defaults to 100%)

 sentry.sample_rate = 37%

-optional: comma-delimited list of fully qualified names of processor
+optional: comma-delimited list of fully qualified names of exception

-classes to apply to events before sending to Sentry. defaults to

-raven.processors.SanitizePasswordsProcessor
+classes to not report.

-sentry.processors = my_service.SanitizeTokenProcessor
+sentry.ignore_errors = my_service.UninterestingException

-. . .
+....

 '''